 Solutions cannot be not determined by a single institution or approach.
 It isn’t about access to jobs vs. access to health, or a greener Europe vs. a strong economy.
 It’s about wiring things around people and communities to improve livelihoods.
 It’s about private, public and civil society working in a different way, and together, locked in by social contract that enables a just transition to a world that is fast emerging.

-Participants include: Virginia Maria Barchiesi, Generation Z Youth Ambassador for UNICEF Italy; Dajana Berisha, Executive Director of the Forum for Civic Initiatives; Velibor Bošković, Executive Director of the Science Technology Park Montenegro and European Young Leader (EYL40); Jorge Esteban, Advisor to the Spanish Minister of Industry, Trade and Tourism; Patricia Frias, Head of International Relations Fondazione Cariplo; Paula Ingabire, Rwandan Minister of ICT & Innovation and Co-Chair of the Africa Europe Foundation’s Strategy Group on Digital; Willem Jonker, CEO of EIT Digital; Lois Labrianidis, Secretary General of the Greek Ministry of Economy, Development and Tourism; Andrea Mairate, Economic Advisor at the European Commission Directorate-General for Economic and Financial Affairs; Fabio Marchetti, Director of the International Affairs Department at Generali; Zofija Mazej Kukovic, Deputy Chair of the ECDC Managing Board, former Member of European Parliament and former Slovenian Minister of Health; Martha Mghendi-Fisher, Founder of the European Women Payments Network (EWPN); Victor Negrescu, Vice-Chair of the European Parliament Committee on Culture and Education and former Romanian Minister for EU Affairs; Admir Softic, Assistant Minister, Sector of Energy at the Ministry of Foreign Trade and Economic Relations, Bosnia and Herzegovina; Margo Thomas, Founder and CEO of the Women’s Economic Imperative; Vasia Vasiloupoulou, Deputy CEO at Stellar Capacity; and Ben Wreschner, Chief Economist at Vodafone Group, among others.
+Participants include: Virginia Maria Barchiesi, Generation Z Youth Ambassador for UNICEF Italy; Dajana Berisha, Executive Director of the Forum for Civic Initiatives; Velibor Bošković, Executive Director of the Science Technology Park Montenegro and 2020-2021 European Young Leader (EYL40); Jorge Esteban, Advisor to the Spanish Minister of Industry, Trade and Tourism; Patricia Frias, Head of International Relations at Fondazione Cariplo; Andrea Mairate, Economic Advisor at the European Commission Directorate-General for Economic and Financial Affairs; Zofija Mazej Kukovic, Deputy Chair of the ECDC Managing Board, former member of the European Parliament and former Slovenian minister of health; Victor Negrescu, Vice-Chair of the European Parliament Committee on Culture and Education and former Romanian minister for EU affairs; Margo Thomas, Founder and CEO of the Women’s Economic Imperative; Vasia Vasilopoulou, Deputy CEO at Stellar Capacity; and Ben Wreschner, Chief Economist at Vodafone Group, among others.

 This Policy Insight is the first in a series and will be an opportunity to discuss the recommendations of the Successful Europe Working Group with a multi-stakeholder audience.